Skip to content

 Tallinn, Estonia

-Tallinn is an underrated city for choosing Europe’s best Christmas city breaks.
+Tallinn is an underrated city when choosing Europe’s best Christmas city breaks.
 With its cobbled streets, charming traditional Christmas markets, and picture-perfect holiday vibes, Tallinn is a wonderful city in which you can spend your Christmas break with the family.

 Wander through a fairytale Christmas in Tallinn’s Old Town, where cobbled streets adorned with twinkling lights and the aroma of mulled wine create a timeless charm.
 The bustling Town Hall Square Christmas market, lined with wooden stalls selling handcrafted treasures and traditional Estonian treats, is a treasure trove for families.